xumes/agile-team-tool/docs/mongodb-migration.md

 * Use mongoose default fields and remove the various default data spread throughout the project (e.x public/index.js ~L5->114)

 ###Steps

+####First Phase

 1. Migrate data
   1. ```$ curl http://admin:pass@domain/dbName/_all_docs?include_docs=true > docs.json  ``` get all docs
   2. run scripts using a mongo driver over docs differentiate the docs using  "type" field. save mapping into compose
 2. Develop models with migrated data

+####Second Phase
+1. run scripts to convert cloudantIds to mongo's objectId

+* develop and test in a seperate app and branch. once we have working model & scripts, we turn off prod for maintenance for as long as it takes to port prod

 ## References